xiaodaigh/JLBoost.jl/README.md

 This is a 100%-Julia implementation of regression-tree-gradient-boosting algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.

 ## Limitations for now
-* Currently, only the single-valued models are supported.
+* Currently, only the scalar-target models are supported.
 Multivariate-target models support are *planned*.
 * Currently, only the numeric and boolean features are supported.
-Categorical support are *planned*.
+Categorical feature support are *planned*.

 ## Objectives
-* A full-featured tree boosting library with fitting and inference support
+* A full-featured gradient boosting regression tree package with model fit and inference support
 * Play nice with the Julia ecosystem e.g. DataFrames.jl and CategoricalArrays.jl
 * 100%-Julia
 * Fit models on large data